ls1intum/Artemis/docs/admin/setup/pyris.rst

      **Explanation of Configuration Parameters**

      The configuration parameters are utilized through the capability system by pipelines in Pyris to select the appropriate model for a task.
-The parameter values under capabilities are mostly subjective and can be set manually by the admins.
+The parameter values under capabilities are mostly subjective and do not have any standard values.
+     In the example configuration above, we orient the values based on the official documentation of the models.

+     One can adjust the capabilities as the following example workflow:

+        On their official website, OpenAI provides the following information about the `GPT-4o model <https://platform.openai.com/docs/models/gpt-4o>`_:

+            - The model can process 128,000 tokens in a single request.
+So, we set the context_length to 128000.
+            - The models is supposed to be better than GPT-4 in terms of its capabilities.
+So, we set the gpt_version_equivalent to 4.5.
+            - The model is developed by OpenAI.
+So, we set the vendor to OpenAI.
+            - We can not assume the if the service that provides the model, e.g. official OpenAI API or Azure, is compatible with the privacy regulations of the organisation.
+So, we set the privacy_compliance to false.
+            - The model is not self-hosted.
+So, we set the self_hosted to false.
+            - The model supports image recognition.
+So, we set the image_recognition to true.
+            - The model supports structured JSON output mode.
+So, we set the json_mode to true.
+            - The cost of input tokens for the model is 5$/1M tokens.
+So, we set the input_cost to 5.
+            - The cost of output tokens for the model is 15$/1M tokens.
+So, we set the output_cost to 15.

-     One thing to keep in mind regarding the parameters values under capabilities is that the values are used to compare and rank models based on the required capabilities specified by a pipeline to select an appropriate model for the task, the pipeline is performing.
+     One thing to keep in mind regarding the parameter values under capabilities is that the values are used to compare and rank models based on the required capabilities specified by a pipeline to select an appropriate model for the task, the pipeline is performing.

-     Next section provides a detailed explanation of the parameters used in the configuration file.
+     Next section provides a more detailed explanation of the parameters used in the configuration file.

      **Parameter Descriptions:**